7 Divinely Delicious Waikiki Breakfast Spots You Just Have to Try

 Can I get a breakfast cocktail with that?

-Check out the Menu Here: Cinnamon’s at the Ilikai Breakfast Menu
+Check out the Menu Here: Sunny’s Local Grind Menu

 5. Cream Pot Waikiki